-In the meantime, Wendy is busy running her salon and managing her workers.
+In the meantime, Wendy, is busy running her salon and managing her employees.
 She is initially hesitant about the asbestos survey and the potential disruption it could cause for her business.
-However, she stays in regular contact with Nina and Oscar.
-They work together to fit in the asbestos survey around her schedule so there is minimal disruption to the salon's operations.
-Nina and Oscar agree to be at the building on the day of the asbestos survey to provide the asbestos surveyor access to all areas of the salon.
+However, she stays in touch with Nina and Oscar, and they work together to fit in the asbestos survey around her schedule, outside normal working hours, so there is minimal disruption to the salon's operations.
+Nina and Oscar agree to be at the building on the day of the asbestos survey to provide the asbestos surveyor with access to all areas of the salon.

 The asbestos surveyor finds several areas where asbestos is present.
-Once the asbestos surveyor's report is complete, Nina and Oscar work with the asbestos surveyor to prepare a comprehensive asbestos management plan for the building.
-They use the detailed asbestos survey report to create the asbestos management plan, noting down the location and condition of asbestos material, along with a plan to manage the asbestos material.
+Once the asbestos surveyor's report is complete, Nina asks Oscar to take the lead and work with the asbestos surveyor to create a comprehensive asbestos management plan.
+Oscar and the asbestos surveyor use the detailed survey report to create the asbestos management plan, noting down the locations and conditions of the asbestos material, along with a plan to manage the asbestos material.

-Nina carries out a final review of the asbestos management plan, making sure that it includes all the relevant information from the survey report and the procedures to manage the asbestos materials safely.
+Nina reviews the asbestos management plan, making sure that Oscar has included all the relevant information from the survey report and the procedures to manage the asbestos materials on site safely.